varung97/addressbook-level4/docs/UserGuide.md

 <a id="alias"></a>
 #### Changing command names: `#alias`
+_Prefer shorter or more personalised commands?
+Alias is here to help you change command names._<br>
 Format: `#alias #<old command> #<new command>`

-> Allows you to change the name of a command according to preference

 Examples:
   * `#alias #add #+`